la2050/archive/_projects/2016/turning-los-angeles-into-a-renewable-energy-leader.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/7867733165741-team90.png
 project_video: ''
-project_description: >-
+project_summary: >-
-  Building on our work to ban fracking and end our dependence on dirty fossil fuels, Food & Water Watch is undertaking a strategic campaign to transition Los Angeles from oil, gas, and coal to 100% renewable energy by 2030.
+  It’s time for L.A. be a global leader and make the transition to 100% clean, renewable energy by 2030 - we will build political power in communities across L.A. to make this transition a reality.
 project_is_collaboration: 'Yes'
 project_collaborators: ''
 project_areas: